 Students with Disabilities

-The University uses the definition of disability set forth in Section 504 of the Rehabilitation Act of 1973, which states that a disabled person is anyone who:
+The University uses the definition of disability set forth in in Section 504 of the Rehabilitation Act, the Americans with Disabilities Act (ADA) Amendments Act (ADAAA), which states that a disabled person is anyone who:

 - Has a physical or mental impairment which substantially limits one or more major life activities.

 Students must demonstrate that their need for academic adjustments or other reasonable accommodation is based solely on their permanent disability.

 After a student submits their documentation, the Student Support Manager will determine eligibility as well as appropriate and reasonable accommodations.
 Students need to repeat their request for services every term.

 - Submit documentation via email, mail, or fax to 505-856-8267.